melmothx/pettypodcatcher/README.md

 ## Ok, why is this something different?

-This podcatcher doesn't try to be too smart, but has some nice feature.
+This podcatcher doesn't try to be too smart, but has some nice features.

  - If the file is named podcast.mp3, after the downloading is complete, the tracklist, the description and the master page